4o4hasfound/C-STL-Container/README.md

     - function_prefix
         - every function will be prefixed with void function_prefix
 	- hasher
-		- the hash function for type "keyT"
+		- the hash function for type "type"
 	- prober
-		- the probe function for type "keyT"
+		- the probe function for type "type"
     - comparitor
-        - the comparison function for type "keyT"
+        - the comparison function for type "type"
     - constructor
         - the constructor for "type", pass NULL to use the default constructor(which is empty)
     - copy_constructor